Breast Cancer: Shared Medical Appointment

 Learning in a shared setting

-Breast Cancer Shared Medical Appointments (SMAs) are a series of uniquely designed medical appointments.
-They offer you extended time with medical oncology and lifestyle medicine providers — in the company of others who share similar health concerns.
+Living Well After Breast Cancer Shared Medical Appointments (SMAs) are a series of uniquely designed medical appointments.
+They offer you extended time with lifestyle medicine providers — in the company of others who share similar health concerns.
 More information is often exchanged during a SMA than an individual office visit because participants learn from each others’ comments and interaction with experts.
 SMA participants also benefit from group support.

 What can I expect from Breast Cancer SMAs?

 These shared medical appointments are designed to help you adopt lifestyle practices that lead to optimal self-care.
 Each session will address one key lifestyle feature of a chronic disease.
 Discussions and practical experience will focus on lifestyle changes that positively impact health, as you learn:

 - How to safely increase physical activity

 - How to recognize and manage stress

 After each session, you will be given a limited set of key practices to implement into your daily life.
 Needless to say, regular practice leads to lasting lifestyle modifications that promote health.

 Will I have to leave my primary care physician or my breast cancer treatment team?